In the context of linear regression using the least squares metho... | Study Prep in Pearson+

 Struggling with Statistics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-In the context of linear regression using the least squares method, why is the graph shown considered a line of best fit?
+In the context of linear regression using the least squares method, what does each point on the least-squares regression line represent?

 Watch next